 What We Know About the PS5 Specs

 It looks like the PS5 will be packing some seriously impressive specs when it launches.
-As revealed by Wired, Sony’s Mark Cerny himself divulged some of the finer details we’ll be able to see in the system when it’s released.

 A new DualSense controller will ship with the PS5 instead of the mainstay DualShock series controller players are used to.
 Compared to the best PS4 controllers, the new DualSense controller was created with the goal of deepening “the feeling of immersion when you play games.”
 It will introduce haptic feedback as a replacement to classic rumble technology, and it will also feature a new set of buttons called “adaptive triggers.”